Engin-Boot/get-started/case2-eval.md

 automated setup,
 - Error-messages understandable to service/operations.
 - Utilize the full capability of the platform.
-E.g., build 64-bit if the runtime environment supports it.
+Example: build 64 bit if the runtime environment supports it.

 ## Teamwork: 10 points